syncfusion-content/asp.netmvc-docs/aspnetmvc/FileExplorer/Getting-Started.md

 FileExplorerOperations is a predefined Class, which is used to perform File Explorer-based operations like read, createFolder, download, upload, rename, paste, getImage.
 It minimizes the work load on server-side.

-By default, we send following parameters in data field of corresponding Ajax request.
+By default, we send following parameters in data field of corresponding AJAX request.
 This helps to handle server side operation.
 Some Server side action method will only return the response data.
 This response data and request parameter are explained in following table.

 _FileExplorerOperations_